curious-stardust/AtliQ-Business_Insights/README.md

 # Data Modelling

 Data modelling is the process of organising and structuring data so that it can be stored in a database and easily retrieved for analysis.
-It helps define how different pieces of data relate to one another and how they are grouped together.
-It can be defined as creating a blue print of how data is stored.
+It helps define how different pieces of data relate to one another and how they are grouped together, in other words, it is a blue print of how data is stored.
-There are two ways of organising the data called as star schema and snowflake schema Star schema has the fact table in the centre surrounded by dimension tables resembling a star, hence the name.
+There are two ways of organising the data called as star schema and snowflake schema
+**Star schema** has the fact table in the centre surrounded by dimension tables resembling a star, hence the name.
-Snowflake schema is a extension of star schema where the dimension tables are further broken down into more tables connected to it and in-turn the dimension tables are connected to fact tables.
+**Snowflake schema** is a extension of star schema where the dimension tables are further broken down into more tables connected to it and in-turn the dimension tables are connected to fact tables.

 # Project outcome